Are California Rolls Healthy? A Closer Look at the Popular Sushi Staple

 • Nori: Seaweed is a rich source of iodine and other trace minerals, though it’s typically used in small amounts.

+If you are monitoring your intake, you might be wondering about California roll calories.
 On average, a standard California roll (8 pieces) contains around 250–300 calories, 6–7 grams of fat, 30–35 grams of carbohydrates, and 9–10 grams of protein.
+This makes it a moderate option compared to more elaborate rolls that include tempura or heavy cream cheese.
 It’s relatively balanced for a light meal or snack and much lower in fat and calories than fried or heavily sauced sushi rolls.

 When Is It a Healthy Choice?